Debugging Guide for Workspaces

 “My workspace fails to write any data!"

 Identify the exact steps that cause the issue to occur.
-This may be as simple as running a workspace or something more complex such as adding a series of transformers.
-You will need to be able to perform this procedure again in the steps below.
+This may be as simple as running a workspace or something more complex, such as adding a series of transformers.
+You will need to be able to perform this procedure again, as outlined in the steps below.

 “My workspace seems to fail as there are no features exiting the Clipper’s Inside port!”

-Think about the problem and the different objects present in the workspace.
+Consider the problem and the various objects present in the workspace.
 Are you reading, writing and/or transforming data?
 Try to narrow down the issue to something specific.

 Important clues: